matt-dray/tidyswirl/README.md

 The [{swirl}](https://swirlstats.com/) package contains an interactive teaching tool for learning [R](https://www.r-project.org/about.html) from within R itself -- you're prompted with questions and answer directly into the console.

 New courses can be downloaded from the [Swirl Course Network](http://swirlstats.com/scn/).
 Anyone can create and share a course and the [{swirlify}](http://swirlstats.com/swirlify/) package makes this much easier.
+I wrote [a blogpost about using Swirlify to make Tidyswirl](https://www.rostrum.blog/2019/05/10/swirlify/).

 ### Tidyswirl